May 19, 2020

 Here I confer with others of my ilk

-Others who are equally not free
+Others who are like me

-There is no solace in their words
+There is little solace in their words

-And no insight
+And little insight

 We do not know what exists outside of these halls